-Lists are common structures on webpages.
-They can be ordered or unordered, also referred to as numbered lists versus bulleted lists.
-Lists can be styled to perform other functions in webpages; menus are often actually coded as lists with CSS styling applied to them.
+Lists are common structures on web pages.
+They can be ordered or unordered, what we would call numbered lists and bulleted lists in Microsoft Word.
+Lists can be styled to perform other functions on webpages; menus are often actually coded as lists with CSS styling applied to them.
 This is semantically correct as a website’s menu is a list of links on and for that website.

 In this post:

 Both types of lists have simple defaults as can be seen in the following Codepen: